GirishKolhe/gitlab-api/README.md

 ```

 ## Highlights
-> powershell cmdlet : Invoke-RestMethod, param validations such as ValidateNotNullOrEmpty()
+> powershell cmdlets : Invoke-RestMethod and param validations such as ValidateNotNullOrEmpty()